molekilla/rutha/service/README.md

 After years of dealing with Sinatra (Ruby) and Backbone, and a brief ExpressJS side project, I figure out that:

 * **AngularJS** is a faster approach for most use cases and you don't need rocket scientists or rock stars in your roster (team) to learn all the nuances of Backbone.
-* Corporate support is a must for open source projects, giving my 2 cents to **HapiJS** because it has all features that you need, is stable, and most important, releases are frecuent and contributors are a lot (and they don't jump ship to Golang)
+* Corporate support is a must for open source projects, giving my 2 cents to **HapiJS** because it has all features that you need, is stable, and most important, releases are frequent and contributors are a lot (and they don't jump ship to Golang)
 * **Jasmine 2.0 (Server side)**: Both Angular Protractor and Facebook Jest are based on Jasmine.
 Using Mocha/Chai combo just adds to your learning curve.
 Jasmine 2.0 has been given more updates that ever before.
 * **Grunt JIT**: Is JIT for Grunt.
 No more waits.
 * **BrowserSync**: Choose this because it was painless to configure